-The report of the Board shall be made in the following form: То (Candidate), the Right Reverend Form of report. , Bishop of (or in the abs sence of the Bishop the Standing Committee of) : (Place) (Date) To the Dean of (Place) (Date)We, having d as examiners of A.B., hereby testify that we have examine ed A.B. upon the subject matter prescribed in Canon III.8.
-S Sensible of our responsibility, we give our follows: (Here specify the proficiency of A.B. in , , natter appointed, or any deficiency therein, as • nt by the examination.
-(Signed) \ 0 - Sec.
-5. The General Board of Examining Chaplains shall make Shall report to a report concerning its work to each regular meeting of the General Convention, and in years between meetings of the General Convention shall make a report to the House of Bishops.
+1 , The report of the Board shall be made in the following form: To (Candidate), the Right Reverend , Bishop of Form of report. (or in the absence of the Bishop the Standing Committee of) .: (Place) (Date) To the Dean of (Place) We, having been assigned as examiners of A.B., hereby testify that we have examined A.B. upon the subject matter prescribed in Canon III.8.
+Sensible of our responsibility, we give our judgment as follows: (Here specify the proficiency of A.B. in the subject matter appointed, or any deficiency therein, as made apparent by the examination.
+(Signed) Sec.
+5. The General Board of Examining Chaplains shall make a report concerning its work to each regular meeting of the General Convention, and in years between meetings of the General Convention shall make a report to the House of Shall report to Convention.